 - City of Bradford Metropolitan District Council v Hasan Kazi [2024] EWCA Civ 1037: whether the Upper Tribunal (Lands Chamber) had erred in law by deciding that the Council’s policy on civil financial penalties for Housing Act 2004 offences fettered the First-tier Tribunal’s discretion (as junior to Riccardo Calzavara).

-- Assisting the solicitor with conduct in Webb-Harnden v London Borough of Waltham Forest [2023] EWCA Civ 992 concerning the applicability of the public sector equality duty under section 149 of the Equality Act 2010 to a suitability review of an offer of out of borough homeless accommodation to a single mother (as caseworker).
+- Webb-Harnden v London Borough of Waltham Forest [2023] EWCA Civ 992: concerning the applicability of the public sector equality duty under section 149 of the Equality Act 2010 to a suitability review of an offer of out of borough homeless accommodation to a single mother (assisting solicitor with conduct as caseworker).

 High Court

-- M v Wandsworth LBC (2024) EWHC (Admin) unreported: successfully arguing that the council had made an official error when terminating a claimant’s housing benefit in relation to temporary accommodation, where there were related possession proceedings relying on a mandatory ground.
+- M v Wandsworth LBC (2024): successfully arguing that the council had made an official error when terminating a claimant’s housing benefit in relation to temporary accommodation, where there were related possession proceedings relying on a mandatory ground.
 As this case was suspected to involve the use of the Housing Benefit Award Accuracy Initiative algorithm, it has received press coverage by the Independent.

-- R(RQ) v Croydon LBC (no 2) (2023): whether there had been unlawful delay and a failure to give adequate reasons for a family’s application to join the housing allocations scheme under part 6 of the Housing Act 1996 (as caseworker).
+- R(RQ) v Croydon LBC (no 2) (2023) EWHC (Admin): successful claim that there had been unlawful delay and a failure to give adequate reasons for a family’s application to join the housing allocations scheme under part 6 of the Housing Act 1996 (as caseworker).

-- R(RQ) v Croydon LBC (2022) EWHC (Admin) unreported: whether Croydon LBC’s allocations scheme and application form was lawful (as caseworker).
+- R(RQ) v Croydon LBC (2022) EWHC (Admin): successful claim that Croydon LBC’s allocations scheme and application form was lawful (as caseworker).

 County Court